Nics-Github/final_project_sds_192/Readme.md

+# Final Project

-For your final project you will build a website displaying three pieces that show off:
+## For your final project you will build a website displaying three pieces that show off:

 1. Your wrangling skills